Get free heat pump quotes

 A ground source heat pump’s running costs for a three-bedroom household will typically come to around £939 per year.

-The average air source heat pump will cost about the same, though this can vary significantly, depending on where you live in the UK.
+The average air source heat pump will cost a little less to run – around £875 per year (based on the cost of electricity per kWh in April 2025).
+Exact running costs for both ground and air source heat pumps can vary significantly, depending on where you live in the UK.

 Heating methodEfficiency (%)Annual energy use (kWh)Cost (p/kWh)Annual bill